 For further information please go to the Information Commissioner's Office website.

 The technical security measures will differ between service areas, depending on the nature of the information being processed, but the Council has an information governance structure in place to ensure privacy risks are identified and addressed.

 The Council also has suite of information governance polices in place that staff are required to adhere to.
 These policies cover information security, records management, and the access and use of information.

-The GDPR requires personal data to be processed in a manner that ensures its security.
+The General Data Protection Regulation (GDPR) requires personal data to be processed in a manner that ensures its security.
 This includes protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 It requires that appropriate technical or organisational measures are used, and the Council’s handling of its data will satisfy this requirement.

 As a local authority, in nearly all matters the legal basis for processing data will be that is is necessary to perform its statutory duties, or to ‘carry out a public task’.